SachaWheeler/sachawheeler.github.io/books/_posts/2018-9-1-The-Mars-Room-by-Rachel_Kushner.md

 rating: 4
 date: Sun, 16 Sep 2018
 summary: A female prisoner faces her future
-review: Not easy, or fun, but compelling.
-We don't like the characters, but they find their way into our sympathies.
+review: Challenging, but compelling.
+We don't always like the characters, but they find their way into our sympathies and
+    and beautifully constructed.
+Excellent.
 ---